Juvenile Defense Attorneys in Fort Walton Beach

 I’m sure that right now you are scared and are not certain where to turn.
 You may want your child to learn a lesson for the trouble they have caused.
 There is nothing wrong with wanting your child to face the consequences, but at the same time wanting to protect your son or daughter from lifelong consequences.
 No matter how diligent you have been as a parent sometimes our children find themselves on the wrong side of the law.
 The struggle we have as parents is deciding what to do and how.
 If your child was arrested, you need to act quickly.

 My name is Tim Flaherty.
-My partner, Brandy Merrifield, and I defend juvenile cases in Fort Walton Beach.
+My partner, Brandy Merrifield, and I are juvenile defense lawyers in Fort Walton Beach.
 We are also parents ourselves.
 We understand the gut-wrenching worry and stress that comes with raising kids.
 We also understand that you want to make sure that your child’s future is protected.
 If you entrust Brandy and I with your child’s case, our #1 priority will be to protect their future.

 Do I need an attorney for my son or daughter’s case in juvenile court?